youssefattia98/ROS-based-Autonomous-Wall-Avoidance-Robot/README.md

 3)Algorithm used to solve the problem and flowchart.
 ================================
-There are plenty of Algorithms that can be used to solve this assignment which I have tried more than one algorithm.
+There are plenty of Algorithms that can be used to solve this problem which I have tried more than one algorithm.
 However, the most efficient algorithm by far is used in the solution, in which the robot turns according to his distance with the right wall and left wall same as autonomous cars algorithm to follow a lane.
 This will be explained more further down below, in the meantime the most challenging part of the script is how the robot decides which direction it should turn.

 Truth table & Flowchart